Kidney stonesCalcium stones; Nephrolithiasis

 The shattered stone fragments may cause discomfort as they pass through the urinary tract.
 If so, the doctor may insert a small tube called a stent through the bladder into the ureter to help the fragments pass.
 This practice, however, does not usually speed up passage of the stones and is not used routinely.

-SWL has a 50 - 90% success rate, depending on the location of the stone and the surgeon's technique and experience.
-SWL is not as effective as percutaneous nephrolithotomy for stones in the lower kidneys, but it sometimesreduces the length of treatment and the hospital stay.
+SWL has a 50 to 90% success rate, depending on the location of the stone, the size of the stone, and the surgeon's technique and experience.
+It is most effective for stones 1 cm or smaller.
+Stones sized 1 to 2 cm may need extra treatment sessions.
+SWL is not as effective as percutaneous nephrolithotomy for stones in the lower kidneys, but it sometimes reduces the length of treatment and the hospital stay.
 Recovery time is short.
 Most people can resume their normal activities in a few days.

 SWL is considered generally safe, and has few complications.
 If they do occur, complications may include:

 - Blood in the urine, the most common complication, may last for a few days after treatment.
-To reduce the chances of bleeding, doctors usually tell patients to avoid taking aspirin and other NSAIDs (which can promote bleeding) for 7 - 10 days before the treatment.
+To reduce the chances of bleeding, doctors usually tell people to avoid taking aspirin and other NSAIDs (which can promote bleeding) for 7 to 10 days before the treatment.

 - Bruising and minor discomfort due to the shock waves are common in the back or abdomen.